 Before the recession most banks exhibited an attitude to risk which is different than today.
 The Financial Services Authority in 2010 instigated a thematic review into property fraud which concluded: know the conveyancing practitioners on your panel.
 As a result, lenders have subsequently looked to extract more information from law firms about their operations and the individuals who work for them and set certain criteria such as completing a minimum volume of transactions.
 Hundreds of firms have been excluded from lender panels even though they had an exemplary disciplinary record, no complaints and no claims and didn't just 'dabble' in conveyancing.
 Many firms found it impossible meet the criteria of amount of transactions the mortgage companies insisted on.

 My lawyer has uncovered a defect with the lease for the property we are buying in Northamptonshire.
 The seller’s lawyers have offered title insurance as a solution.
 We are content with insurance and will pay for it.
 Our lawyer has advised that he must check that the lender is happy with this solution.
 Who is the client here, us or the lender?

-Your lawyer must comply with the UK Finance Lenders’ Handbook provisions which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
+The short answer to your last question is that, notwithstanding the potential for a conflict of interest, you and the lender are the client.
+Your conveyancing practitioner must comply with the UK Finance Lenders’ Handbook conditions.
+The UK Finance Lenders’ Handbook conditions require your lawyer to disclose issues such as defects with the lease so that the bank can be afforded the opportunity to check with their valuer as to the extent that the value of the property is affected.
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.